-Target Healthcare REIT plc is tax resident in the UK and is a Real Estate Investment Trust (REIT) under Part 12 of the Corporation Tax Act 2010, subject to continuing compliance with the REIT rules and regulations.
-The main REIT rules with which the Group must comply in order to retain its REIT status are as follows:
+Target Healthcare REIT plc is a Real Estate Investment Trust (REIT) and is tax resident in the UK under Part 12 of the Corporation Tax Act 2010, subject to continuing compliance with the REIT rules and regulations.
+The main REIT rules with which the Group must comply in order to retain its REIT status are summarised as follows:

-- at the start of each accounting period, the assets of the tax-exempt business must be at least 75% of the total value of the Group's assets; - at least 75% of the Group's total profits must arise from the tax-exempt business; - at least 90% of the tax-exempt rental business profits must be distributed in the form of a Property Income Distribution; and - the Group must hold a minimum of three properties with no single property exceeding 40% of the portfolio value.
+- at the start of each accounting period, the assets of the tax-exempt business must be at least 75% of the total value of the Group's assets; - at least 75% of the Group's total profits must arise from the tax-exempt business; - at least 90% of the tax-exempt rental business profits must be distributed in the form of a Property Income Distribution; and - the Group must carry on a 'property rental business' throughout each accounting period and must hold a minimum of either a single commercial property worth at least £20 million or three properties with none exceeding 40% of the total value of the properties.